 The design document is then used by the developers to build the system.
 Tasks within the design phase -

 - High Level Design Document - Design document which has the system design.

-- Design Review - Review the system design with developer.
+- Design Review - Review the system design with the developer.

-The build phase of the project is the phase in which the developers will plan to build the software or system.
+The build phase of the software development project is the phase in which the developers will plan to build the software or system.
 It is also known as development or coding.